CREward: A Type-Specific Creativity Reward Model: Methodology

 Next, we construct training pairs for the reward model using the creative generations.
 We randomly select two prompts out of the 60, and for each selected prompt, randomly sample one generated image.
 In total, we collect 1,000 pairs per object, resulting in 5,000 pairs for comparison across all objects.

 To obtain LVLM-generated preference labels, we input each image pair into the Gemma-3 model, an open-weight LVLM that shows a high correlation with human judgments of creativity.
 We provide the model with detailed instructions, including the definitions of each creativity type and the expected answer format, and obtain preference labels for each creativity type as well as an overall preference.
+An example of LVLM queries is provided in Appendix~\ref{sec:sup_lvlm_anno}.